ephemery-testnet/ephemery-scripts/charts/geth-lighthouse/README.md

 helm install geth-lighthouse-node-1 charts/geth-lighthouse --set geth.ports.p2p=30304 --set lighthouse.ports.p2p=30104
 ```

-## ephemery
+## Ephemery

 The ephemeral testnet can be enabled with the following flag: `--set global.network=ephemery`.
 The current iteration is shown on the [project website](https://ephemery.dev/).

 NOTE: Since the ephemeral testnet is small, the requested storage size can be reduced: `--set global.persistence.size=10Gi`

-The testnet rolls back to genesis every two days.
-Rollback is automated via a CronJob that checks every hour if there is a new release.
+Testnet rollback is automated via a CronJob that checks every five minutes whether there is a new genesis release.

 ## Values